Suspended Bass And How To Catch Them

 While there are many reasons why bass will suspend in open water and some still unknown as studies continue.
 As for the angler it doesn’t matter why it only matters that you found them.
-Knowing the whys, can certainly help you locate the bass, but as some scientist has alluded to, it might not be the reason that you suspected and again, as an angler I say, who cares the school of suspended bass are below and it is now time to figure out how to catch them.
+Knowing the whys, can certainly help you locate the bass.
+Some scientist have said that it might not be the reason that you suspected.
+The trick, as an angler, is to know when the bass are suspended.
+Now time to figure out how to catch them.

 There are as many ways to catch suspended bass as there are reasons for bass to suspend in the water column.
 There are jerkbaits, spoons and crankbaits to name a few.
-A bait that gets overlooked as a suspended bass bait is the soft stick bait or plastic worm.
+A suspended bass bait, often overlooked, is the soft stick bait or plastic worm.
 These baits can be worked efficiently and effectively throughout the water column and help you get more bites from suspended bass that aren’t real active.
 Suspended bass aren’t always hard to catch.
 Sometimes there is a feeding frenzy happening below the surface as bass ambush schools of suspended baitfish as they travel to and from wherever they are going.
 Learning the baitfish habits will help you, as a bass angler, locate more suspended bass and take advantage of these windows of opportunity when they happen.
 That would be another article.

 These soft baits are realistic and subtle and with a little practice can be fine-tuned for effectively fishing for and catching suspended bass.
 Here are a few tips on catching more suspended bass on your next trip.